QMCPACK/qmcpack/nexus/docs/user_guide/nexus-behavior.rst

 Internal Nexus Errors
 ---------------------

-If a simulation fails due to an exception in Nexus, a message will also be printed to stdout and a logfile with the suffix ``.nexus.log`` will be created that contains the error message.
+If a simulation fails due to an exception in Nexus, a message will also be printed to the screen and a logfile with the suffix ``.nexus.log`` will be created in the simulation run directory that contains the error message.

+.. dropdown:: For Developers
+    :color: info
+    :margin: auto auto 5 5
+    :icon: code-square

     These errors occur most commonly in :py:meth:`~.ProjectManager.progress_cascades`, and are handled through the :py:class:`~.simulation.sim_err_handler` context manager.